isaacnmm/pestpolicy-hugo2XX/content/posts/natural-repellants-for-no-see-ums/index.md

 This can be sprayed on your clothing, body, or exposed skin surfaces in order to repel insects from biting you - as noted by the [Entomology & Nematology Department.

-](http: //entnemdept. ufl. edu/creatures/aquatic/biting_midges. htm)
+](http://entnemdept.ufl. edu/creatures/aquatic/biting_midges. htm)

 ##  **4. Special garments: **

-To avoid insects from getting into your [clothes and biting](https: //pestpolicy. com/can-fleas-live-on-clothes/), you should wear special clothes that have a net that keeps them out.
+To avoid insects from getting into your [clothes and biting](https://pestpolicy.com/can-fleas-live-on-clothes/), you should wear special clothes that have a net that keeps them out.
 When your vacuum cleaner is not enough to keep the critters away, you can protect yourself with long pants and long shirts, as well as by switching on the air conditioner.

 ##  6.**Small Mesh Screening**